PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 At resume, characterize the next adjacent non-store evidence boundary before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Pre-terminal affine-tail composite characterization

+The two calls immediately after the channel Slice/Pad/Mul summary are now characterized as one possible ordered boundary: affine post-Add cleanup with ModelIR/LayoutState, then strict StridedSlice/Pad/Concat cleanup with ModelIR only.
+Their mappings are unconsumed, and the following terminal-affine summary is unchanged.

+The focused contract passes for the current two-call representation and has one strict xfail for a future `run_pre_terminal_affine_tail_cleanup(shared_model_ir_pass_context)` owner.
+Sequential validation completed with `1 passed, 1 xfailed in 0.14s`; targeted Ruff, bytecode compilation, and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, implement only the ordered pair, retain both lowerer compatibility wrappers and all other call sites, update owner-aware neighboring contracts, and validate sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.